TinuCH1976/link-library/readme.txt

  Output a list of all links, listed by category, using the settings in $wpdb->linkcategories and output it as a nested HTML unordered list.
 Can also insert anchors for categories

  Parameters:<br/>
-   order (default 'name')  - Sort link categories by 'name' or 'id'.
+   order (default 'name')  - Sort link categories by 'name', 'id' or 'catlist'.
 When set to 'AdminSettings', will use parameters set in Admin Settings Panel.<br/>
    hideifempty (default true)  - Supress listing empty link categories<br/>
    catanchor (default false) - Adds name anchors to categorie links to be able to link directly to categories<br/>
    showdescription (default false) - Displays link descriptions.
 Added for 2.1 since link categories no longer have this setting<br/>